fraenky8/tables-to-go/README.md

 # Tables-to-Go
 > convert your database tables to structs easily

-A small and helpful tool which helps during developing with a changing database schema.
+A small and convenient tool supporting development against a changing database schema.

 **Tables change, run the tool, get your structs!**